US election conspiracies find fertile ground in conferences - KRDO

 The crowd applauded.

 State and local election officials have faced a barrage of harassment and death threats since the 2020 election.
-That has led some to quit or retire, in some places raising worries that their replacements may seek to meddle in elections or tamper with voting systems.
+That has led some to quit or retire, raising concerns about a loss of experience heading into the November general election, along with worries that their replacements may seek to meddle in elections or tamper with voting systems.

-Trey Grayson, a former Republican secretary of state in Kentucky who is critical of those spreading conspiracy theories, said previous election-year attacks were focused on candidates or political parties, but now are targeted at election administration.
+Also addressing the audience was Tina Peters, the clerk of Mesa County, Colorado, who has been charged in a security breach of voting systems in her election office.
+She has claimed she had an obligation to investigate and produced reports purporting to show tampering with voting systems, but her claims have been debunked by local authorities and experts.

+During her remarks over video conference, Peters impugned the integrity of judges who have rejected dozens of legal efforts to challenge the 2020 presidential results.
+She urged citizens to join in the fight.

 The Omaha conference was sponsored by American Citizens & Candidates Forum for Election Integrity, which has hosted more than a dozen such gatherings since the 2020 election.

-Omaha resident Kathy Austin said she recently submitted her name to serve as a poll worker, but has not heard back.
-She is convinced the 2020 election was stolen from Trump.
+Omaha resident Kathy Austin said she recently submitted her name to serve as a poll worker, but has not heard back from local election officials.
+She is convinced that the 2020 election was stolen from Trump.

 “I had not really been involved in politics before the 2020 election,” said Austin, 75.
-That began to change after she saw posts making claims of election fraud on social media.
+That began to change after she saw posts making claims of election fraud on the social media platform Telegram, which is popular with Trump supporters.

 “Then I talked to different people,” she said.
 “And the more I learned, the more it became clear there is a problem.”